TripleSBinPicking/bin_picking_environment/documentation/Planning Environment Explanation.md

 ```

 ### Parameters
 The launchfile has a few parameters.
-They can be used by adding `<parameter name>:=<parameter value>` to the launch command.
+They can be used by adding `<parameter name>:=<parameter value>` to the end of the launch command.
+The order of the commands does not matter.

 | Parameter | Valid values | Default | Explanation |
 |---|---|---|---|